chef-partners/omnibus-marketplace/README.md

 you use the launch button.
 You can use that to verify the output of the UI definition match the ARM template parameters.

+Use `make arm-run-test-matrix` to run the full test matrix to ensure there are no regressions.
+This can take a few hours.

 ### Publishing the template
 In order to publish the template all work on the feature branch must be merged to master.
 After this has happened you will need to create a Solution Template